tef/tef.computer/index.md

 It’s very hard to take credit for the work people built atop yours, but I’m going to try.

+## Database Developer at Lyst (2018-2020)

+I oversaw the migration of the product catalog from DynamoDB to Amazon Aurora.
+A small, internal product team, we oversaw an assortment of services cut out from the original monolith.
+I handled the migration to Python 3 in my first month, before moving onto migrating between databases, without going offline.

+My lasting impact is probably: choosing JSONB storage, over fiddling with the on-disk layout for an ever-changing schema.
+Other than that, a number of small victories: unambigious names, avoiding bad defaults, and avoiding a few other foot-guns of software development.

 ## Lead Infra Engineer at Heroku (2014-2016)

 I was on call for over a million databases.
 I worked on the in-house automation system for the database-as-a-service, in a small, then a large team.
 I have explained the problems with page fragmentation in PostgreSQL more times than I can remember.
 I removed a lot of race conditions (more than I added, at least).